hashgraph/guardian/Demo Artifacts/readme.md

    - Policy Workflow State Transactions

    The quickest way to go through this demo while learning how to configure a Policy Workflow is to import the configPolicy.ts file.
 To do so, copy everything inside the `irec-policy-config.txt` file found within this folder.
 Go back into the Policy editor and click on the "code" icon on the upper right-hand side.
 Paste the mock configuration.

+   ---
+   **NOTE**

+   If you build and run the Guardian manually (without using Docker containers), you need to replace the entry `http://message-broker:3003/mrv` with `http://localhost:3003/mrv` in the pasted text.

+   ---

    ![Guardian step 7](https://user-images.githubusercontent.com/40637665/137964384-6e05ee6e-1e5a-41c3-801b-ec94a50de916.png)

    Click on the "block" icon that is just to the right of the "code" icon.
 You'll notice that the Policy configuration editor now visually shows the Policy Workflow with all of the necessary Workgroups, Actions, State Objects, and Transactions.
 Click through on several blocks, and you'll notice that you can edit some elements on the right-hand side.
 Depending on what you are clicking on, different properties will display on the right-bottom box.
 You can edit properties from permissions, dependencies, tags, UI elements, etc. Moving along with our flow.
 Click on the **mint_token** block and select the token we created from the properties box in the right hand side.